infinum/dotnet-handbook/Project organization/Project structure.md

 It is a good practice to group specific configuration sections like services and repositories to keep things organized.
 One of the ways to do this is through the implementation of IServiceBuilder extensions.

-Since we use the [Options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1) for app configuration the bindings are done in the startup class.
-There are more details for this pattern in the Design pattern section of this handbook.
+Since we use the [Options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1) for app configuration, the bindings are done in the startup class.
+There are more details for this pattern in the [Configuration](../Api/configuration) section of this handbook.